alamedyang/magedocs/docs/dialog_and_serial_dialog_settings.md

 	- `label <label name: bareword> { <dialog parameter*> }`
 		- Defines a dialog identifier shortcut or alias to a specific set of settings.
 		- The label *must* be a [bareword](primitive_types#bareword); cannot be a  [quoted string](primitive_types#quoted-string).
-		- Dialog labels only exist in MGS (not the game engine itself), so they do not apply to other entity references (such as the target of an action).
+		- Dialog labels only exist in MGS (not the game engine itself), so they do not apply to other entity references (such as the target of an [action](actions)).
+At those times, use an [entity identifier keyword](identifiers#entity-identifier) instead.
 - **Dialog parameters**: A property and a value pair.
 	- They are never comma-separated.
 	- See: [Dialog Parameter](dialogs#dialog-parameter)